JackAgren/drone_cones_project/High Level Design Doc.md

 The finance system is responsible for handling financial transactions and providing tools for admins to perform financial operations (generating reports, making lease payments, refunding customers, etc.)

-Transactions can be defined as follows:
+A transaction can be defined as follows:

 * Transaction ID
 * Amount (in dollars)